 Testing for bacteriological contaminants in the distribution system is required by State regulations.
 This testing is done regularly to verify that the water system is free from coliform bacteria.
 The minimum number of tests required per month is two.

 In our distribution system, we test the water once per month for coliform bacteria.
-The highest number of samples found to contain coliform bacteria during any one month in 2019 was zero.

-All follow up samples were found to be absent of coliform bacteria.
-The highest number of samples found to contain coliform bacteria during any one month in 2019 was zero.
+The highest number of samples found to contain coliform bacteria during any one month in 2021 was zero.